-- (1) the gain is effectively connected with the conduct of a trade or business (and, if an applicable United States income tax treaty applies, is attributable to a permanent establishment maintained) within the United States by the Non-U.S. Holder: - (2) in the case of an individual, such individual is present in the United States for 183 days or more during the taxable year in which the gain is realized and certain other conditions are met; or - (3) we are or have been a "United States real property holding corporation" for U.S. federal income tax purposes, and such Non-U.S. Holder held more than 5% of our common stock at any time during the shorter of the five-year period ending on the date of disposition or the period that such Non-U.S. Holder held our notes or common stock.
+- (1) the gain is effectively connected with the conduct of a trade or business (and, if an applicable United States income tax treaty applies, is attributable to a permanent establishment maintained) within the United States by the Non-U.S. Holder; - (2) in the case of an individual, such individual is present in the United States for 183 days or more during the taxable year in which the gain is realized and certain other conditions are met; or - (3) we are or have been a "United States real property holding corporation" for U.S. federal income tax purposes, and such Non-U.S. Holder held more than 5% of our common stock at any time during the shorter of the five-year period ending on the date of disposition or the period that such Non-U.S. Holder held our notes or common stock.

-In the case of a Non-U.S. Holder described in clause (1) above, any such gain will be subject to U.S. federal income tax at regular graduated rates, and (if the Non-U.S. Holder is classified as a corporation for U.S. federal income tax purposes) may also be subject to a U.S. branch profits tax at a rate of 30% of effectively connected earnings and profits or at such lower rate as may be specified by an applicable income tax treaty.
-However, any such gain that is recognized by a Non-U.S. Holder described in clause (1) above will not be subject to U.S. federal income tax withholding, provided that in the case of a distribution that is treated as a capital gain as described above in "Non-U.S. Holders - Distributions on common stock", the Non-U.S. Holder furnishes a properly completed IRS Form W-8ECI (or a suitable substitute form) to us or to the person who otherwise would be required to withhold U.S. tax.
+In the case of a Non-U.S. Holder described in clause (1) above, any such gain will be subject to U.S. federal income tax at regular graduated rates, and (if the Non-U.S. Holder is classified as a corporation for U.S. federal income tax purposes) may also be subject to a U.S. branch profits tax, which is imposed at a rate of 30% (or at a lower rate under an applicable income tax treaty) on effectively connected earnings and profits, subject to certain adjustments.
+However, any such gain that is recognized by a Non-U.S. Holder described in clause (1) above will not be subject to U.S. federal income tax withholding, provided that in the case of a distribution that is treated as a capital gain as described above in "Non-U.S. Holders - Distributions on common stock", the Non-U.S. Holder furnishes a properly completed IRS Form W-8ECI (or a suitable substitute form) to the person who otherwise would be required to withhold U.S. tax.